Rohan Bopanna: 2021: Return to singles and doubles with Qureshi

 In 2021 Bopanna participated in the Australian Open where he partnered with Ben McLachlan.
-They were defeated in the first round by Ji-sung Nam and Min-Kyu Song 6–4, 7–6.
+They were defeated in the first round by Ji-sung Nam and Min-Kyu Song.

 He later entered as an alternate in the qualifying draw of the 2021 Singapore Tennis Open (hard indoor), a new 250 Series tournament, returning to play singles five years after the last time.
-He was defeated 6–3, 6–4 by Christopher Eubanks.
+He was defeated by Christopher Eubanks.

 In March, he returned to play doubles with Qureshi seven years later since the last time he partnered with him at the Shenzhen where they lost in the quarterfinals.
-They lost in the first round against Jamie Murray and Bruno Soares 6–7, 6–2, [10–1] at the Mexican Open.
+They lost in the first round against Jamie Murray and Bruno Soares at the Mexican Open.
 After five straight first round losses, Bopanna reached the quarterfinals of 2021 Madrid Open.
 He lastly played as a doubles pair with Qureshi at 2021 Kremlin Cup and reached the second round.

 Rohan then paired up with Canadian Denis Shapovalov with whom he had recently reached the quarterfinals of Indian Wells Masters.
 Bopanna ended the year with a semifinal loss at St. Petersburg Open.

-2022: Two more ATP Titles, French Open Semifinalist, Return To Top 25
+2022: Doubles; three titles, major semifinal, top 20

 Rohan started the year with an ATP Tour 250 title at 2022 Adelaide International pairing with compatriot Ramkumar Ramanathan defeating top seeds Marcelo Melo and Ivan Dodig in straight sets in final.
 Rohan paired up with Édouard Roger-Vasselin for 2022 Adelaide International 2 and 2022 Australian Open but they had first round exits in both tournaments.
 He also lost in the first round in the Mixed doubles event with Darija Jurak Schreiber.
 Two weeks later, he won his second title of the year at the Maharastra Open with Ramkumar Ramanathan by defeating Australian pair of Luke Saville and John-Patrick Smith in final.
-He reached the quarterfinals of the Rotterdam Open and finals of the Qatar Open with Denis Shapovalov losing to pair of Wesley Koolhof and Neal Skupski both times.
+He reached the quarterfinals of the Rotterdam Open and final of the Qatar Open with Denis Shapovalov losing to pair of Wesley Koolhof and Neal Skupski both times.
 Bopanna had a first round exit at Dubai tennis championships with Aslan Karatsev losing to top seeds and eventual finalists Mate Pavic and Nikola Mektic.